-Even as the federal governmentAT&T's of T-Mobile, the deal continues to win support at the state level.
+Even as the federal government continues to weigh AT&T's proposed $39 billion takeover of T-Mobile, the deal continues to win support at the state level.

 On May 20, Louisiana regulators said they were opening public comment on the merger, but were stopping short of conducting a formal investigation.
-The state's governor, Bobby Jindal (R), had already his backing in a letter (PDF) to the FCC the previous day.
+The state's governor, Bobby Jindal (R), had already announced his backing in a letter (PDF) to the FCC the previous day.

 Though state governments have no official power to deny the acquisition, they can slow the approval process at the federal level through antitrust lawsuits or by providing negative feedback to the FCC or the Justice Department.
 And on that front, AT&T hasn't won full approval yet.